gregdetre/healthyselfjournal/docs/reference/CLI_COMMANDS.md

   - Downloads a `.gguf` model into the managed directory:
     `~/Library/Application Support/HealthySelfJournal/models/llama/` on macOS.
   - If you set `[llm].local_model_url` and `local_model_sha256` in `user_config.toml`, you can omit flags.
+  - If `--url` is omitted in a TTY, the CLI will offer to paste a URL interactively, optionally accept a SHA-256, and can save these to `user_config.toml` for reuse.
   - Example:

 ```bash